abhi5455/HireNex/README.md

 - Each row includes a timestamp and sender’s WhatsApp number.

 **5. Feedback Loop**
-- A confirmation message is sent back to the sender summarizing extracted details (without emojis).
+- A confirmation message is sent back to the sender summarizing extracted details.

 ---